 The reference strain G.04 was kept in the laboratory in sub-strains since 2011 and checked regularly for performance (size of adults, size of egg masses, and development of larvae).
 In 2011, by performing a PCR based method (SAEGLITZ, 2004), infection with Nosema was identified for some individuals in one sub-strain, which have been eliminated.
 One sub-strain was used for the subsequent years until now.
 This sub-strain is producing good-quality egg masses and normal-sized adults.
-The last PCR analysis (done in March 2022) showed that the reference strain G.04 is not infected with microsporidia or with Nosema (Figure A2).
+The last PCR analysis (done in June 2023) showed that the reference strain G.04 is not infected with microsporidia or with Nosema (Figure A3).

 The strain ES.ref was established as a second reference strain with ECB collected in December 2015 in the Northwest region of Spain where Bt maize has not been cultivated.
 This strain has also been checked for infection with Nosema.
 Applying the PCR based method (SAEGLITZ, 2004) there were no individuals identified as being infected with microsporidia or with Nosema.
-(Figure A2).
+(Figure A3).

 It was agreed that the reference strains will also be used as a negative control in the diagnostic concentration assays.
 The results are present in Table 4.
-While both strains suffered no mortality in the control, less than 8% of larvae died after exposure to Cry1Ab.
+Whereas strain G.04 suffered low mortality in the control (6.25 %), the strain ES.ref showed no mortality.

-After exposure to this protein, no larvae reached the 2nd larval stage; therefore the MIC for both reference strains is 100%.
+After exposure to Cry1Ab, no larvae reached the 2nd larval stage; therefore the MIC for both reference strains is 100%.

-Fitted curves of susceptibility to the Cry1Ab protein of laboratory reference strains of O. nubilalis were generated taking into account the moulting inhibition concentration of neonate larvae after seven days feeding on treated diet (Figure 7).
-As a dose-response relationship was not found for the mortality of any ECB origin this character will not be used for further discussions.
-Moulting inhibition concentrations at 50% (MIC50) and 90% (MIC90) for O. nubilalis kept as reference strains are provided in Table 5.
-The results for both strains appear to continue to be well within the historical range for the populations tested.
+Fitted curves of susceptibility to the Cry1Ab protein of laboratory reference strains of O. nubilalis were generated taking into account the moulting inhibition concentration of neonate larvae after seven days feeding on treated diet.
+A dose-response relationship was calculated for the moulting inhibition of the reference strains ES.ref and G.04 (Table 6, Figure 7).
+Moulting inhibition concentrations at 50% (MIC50) and 90% (MIC90) for O. nubilalis kept as reference strains appear to continue to be well within the historical range for the populations tested (Table 5).